 Problem: What effect does sugar have on the growth rate of yeast?

-- Active dry yeast – not quick-rising
+- Four packets (or 9 teaspoons) of active dry yeast – not quick-rising

 - Create a graph to compare your results.

 Write a conclusion.
 State your question, your findings, and your answer to the question – how did you see sugar affecting the growth rate of yeast?